Are Citrus Oils Safe in Sunlight?

 Real-Life Warning: Bergamot Oil and Sun Exposure

 A wellness enthusiast once shared her experience after using bergamot essential oil in a homemade facial serum.
-Although the oil had been diluted, she did not realize that bergamot contains naturally occurring phototoxic compounds.
+Although the oil had been diluted, she did not realise that bergamot contains naturally occurring phototoxic compounds — specifically bergapten.
 After spending only 30 minutes outdoors, her skin developed red streaks that looked similar to burns.
 Even after the irritation healed, light pigmentation marks remained for several months.

 This case is an important reminder that even small amounts of phototoxic essential oils applied to sun-exposed skin may cause lasting skin reactions.
 With so many DIY skincare recipes online, these risks are often overlooked.
-That is why expert guidance and choosing safer options—such as bergapten-free (FCF) bergamot or steam-distilled citrus oils—are essential for responsible family use.
+That is why expert guidance and choosing safer options — such as bergapten-free (FCF) bergamot or steam-distilled citrus oils — are essential for responsible family use.
+If you want to go deeper, see our guide to 20 Common Essential Oil Substitutes.

 Case Study: Lemon Oil and Sunlight Reaction

-A maternity nurse in the UK documented a case (Burns et al., 2000) involving a mother who applied undiluted lemon essential oil to her forearms before going for a walk.
-Within hours, her skin became red, blistered, and painful—a classic phototoxic reaction linked to furanocoumarins commonly found in cold-pressed lemon oil.
+A maternity nurse in the UK documented a case involving a mother who applied undiluted lemon essential oil to her forearms before going for a walk.
+Within hours, her skin became red, blistered, and painful — a classic phototoxic reaction linked to furanocoumarins commonly found in cold-pressed lemon oil.

 In contrast, other mothers in the same maternity unit safely enjoyed sweet orange essential oil through diffusion during antenatal classes.
 They reported uplifted moods and relaxation benefits, with no skin reactions, since diffusion avoids direct contact between phototoxic compounds and UV exposure.